Financial Aid For Students

 |Aggregate Limit:||$57,500 (maximum $23,000 subsidized)|

-NOTE: A student's combined loan eligibility under these two programs, in combination with his/her financial aid, may not exceed the cost of his/her education for the loan period.
+NOTE: A student's combined loan eligibility under these two programs, in combination with their financial aid, may not exceed the cost of their education for the loan period.

-Go to the US Department of Education’s web site at studentloans.gov for the interest rates for both subsidized and unsubsidized loans.
+Go to the US Department of Education’s web site at studentaid.gov for the interest rates for both subsidized and unsubsidized loans.

 Repayment Options: Federal loan borrowers are offered a variety of repayment options including standard, extended, graduated and income-based repayment.
-Learn more about repayment options and how to manage your loans at studentloans.gov.
+Learn more about repayment options and how to manage your loans at studentaid.gov.

 More specific information regarding repayment and deferments is included in the Master Promissory Note and the loan disclosure statement provided to student borrowers.